rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 ------------------------------------------------

 `FileInputStream` and `FileOutputStream` override `finalize()`.
-As a result, objects of these classes go to a category that is cleaned only when a full clearing is performed by the Garbage Collector.[^1] Since Java 7, developers can use `Files.new` to improve program performance.
+As a result, objects of these classes go to a category that is removed only when a full cleaning is performed by the Garbage Collector.[^1] Since Java 7, developers can use `Files.new` to improve program performance.
 This anomaly is described as a bug by Java JDK.[^3]